 If that test passes then have a look at your local and remote RSSI and noise from a flight.
 See the advanced setup page for detailed information on diagnosing range issues using telemetry logs.

 The range can be improved by:

-- Using a small “patch antenna” on the ground like this flat patch antenna perhaps mounted on an Antenna Tracker
+- Using an inexpensive 900Mhz yagi antenna on the ground like these perhaps mounted on an Antenna Tracker

 - Replace at least one of the two radios with a higher powered RFD900

 AirRateparameter which will increase range but at the expense of the rate of the data transfer.